Rotary Community Service

 Click here for our Tool Kit, including Coat Order Form, Frequently Asked Questions and promotional materials.

 Coats are ordered in boxes of 6 same size and gender coats (in multiple colors), with only a 5 box minimum.
-Your club can do a project benefiting local children living in need for about $500.
+Your club can do a project benefiting local children living in need for as little as $540.

 Contact Operation Warm (firstname.lastname@example.org) and we will help you organize your project.
 Operation Warm will help you step by step.